 Steve explained further:

-End to end automation, of course, being the end goal.
+End-to-end automation, of course, is the end goal.
 See the whole interview here.

 Automating Your Travel Systems